delabon/delabon/README.md

-# Hi, I'm Sabri Taieb! 👋
+# 👋 Hi, I'm Sabri Taieb - Full-Stack Web Developer

-I'm a Senior PHP Developer with a passion for building scalable, high-performance backend systems.
-With over 11 years of experience in PHP, JavaScript, and Laravel, I've worked on everything from small business solutions to large-scale SaaS applications.
+I'm a **Senior PHP Developer** with a passion for building scalable, high-performance backend systems.
+With over **11 years** of experience in PHP, JavaScript, and Laravel, I've worked on everything from small business solutions to large-scale SaaS applications.
 I'm always looking for new challenges and opportunities to grow my skills!

 ## 🔧 Skills & Technologies